 - For a Schedule Order or BPA in excess of the simplified acquisition threshold AND supported by a brand name restricted LSJ, the LSJ will be posted on eBuy together with the Request for Quotation.

 For a listing of the very latest contract award information, search GSA eLibrary (formerly Schedules e-Library) by Special Item Number (SIN), Contractor, Contract Number, Schedule Number, or Keywords.
 Once a Schedule is selected, a list of SINs will appear.
-Clicking on a SIN will then display all contractors awarded under that SIN.
-Clicking on a contractor name will then reveal detailed contractor information, including Internet and email addresses, if available.
+Selecting a SIN will then display all contractors awarded under that SIN.
+Selecting a contractor name will then reveal detailed contractor information, including Internet and email addresses, if available.
 The email address will enable customers to send an email directly to the Schedule contractor to request a copy of the contractor's Schedule pricelist or any other contract information.